College of Liberal Arts & Sciences

 Administrative Drop Policy

-The College of Liberal Arts and Sciences reserves the right to administratively drop a student from a course if they have not met all system enforced prerequisites or met the attendance policies as stated in course syllabi, with the approval of the appropriate assistant/associate dean.
-The student will be notified that an administrative drop will occur prior to that action taking place.
-All administrative drops must occur prior to Census so that students do not receive a W on the transcript and are not held financially responsible for full tuition, though there may be fees incurred that students are financially responsible for paying.
-In the case of an administrative error, students may petition to drop a course through their CLAS advisor.
-If approved students will be dropped from the course, will not receive a W on the transcript and will receive a tuition refund.
+The College of Liberal Arts and Sciences reserves the right to administratively drop a student from a course if they have not met all system enforced prerequisites.
+The student is notified that an administrative drop will occur prior to being dropped from a course.
+All institution-initiated administrative drops typically occur prior to Census so that students do not receive a W on the transcript and are not held financially responsible for full tuition, though there may be fees incurred that students are financially responsible for paying.

-In the event of circumstances that preclude a student from successfully completing a class, it is the student’s responsibility to carry out drop procedures before the end of the semester.
-It is against normal college policy to allow a student to drop after the completion of the semester for which grades are already posted.
-Students who must stop attending one or more of the classes in which they are enrolled for a term, but who fail to properly drop, may be eligible for a retroactive drop or withdrawal.
-Courses must have occurred no more than seven years prior to the date of the retroactive drop/withdrawal petition to be eligible.
+In the event of circumstances that preclude a student from successfully completing a class, it is the student’s responsibility to make any decision to withdraw from a course or courses by the established withdrawal deadlines each semester.
+It is against normal college policy to allow a student to withdraw after the completion of the semester for which grades are already posted.
+Students who must stop attending one or more of the classes in which they are enrolled for a term, but who fail to properly withdraw during designated withdrawal periods, may be eligible for a retroactive withdrawal.
+Courses must have occurred no more than seven years prior to the date of the retroactive withdrawal petition to be eligible.

 It is the responsibility of the student seeking a retroactive drop/withdrawal to submit a complete written petition.
 Detailed instructions can be obtained from the CLAS Academic Advising Office.